Info for companies about cosmetics

 Cosmetics law

-Cosmetic products are regulated in the following laws:
+Cosmetic products are regulated by the following laws:

 Further guidelines and directives are: